tattappng1996/nexter-assignment/README.md

 - make [command]

 -------------------------------------
-Hope you enjoy this test if you got any problem
+Hope you enjoy this test if you got any problems
 Just let me know
 tattapong.kun@gmail.com
 +66896361559